 Our solution, which we refer to as the Nanox System, has two integrated components-hardware (Nanox.Arc) and software (Nanox.Cloud).
-We are developing a prototype of the Nanox.Arc, a potentially first-of-its-kind medical imaging system using our digital X-ray source technology.
-Subject to receiving regulatory clearance, the first version of the Nanox.Arc will be a three-dimensional ("3D") tomosynthesis imaging system, an imaging technique widely used for early detection, that is designed to produce a high-resolution, 3D X-ray image reconstruction of the scanned human body part for review by a professional diagnostics expert.
+We are developing a prototype of the Nanox.Arc, a medical imaging system incorporating our novel digital X-ray source.
+Subject to receiving regulatory clearance, the first version of the Nanox.Arc will be a three-dimensional ("3D") tomosynthesis imaging system.
+Tomosynthesis is an imaging technique widely used for early detection, that is designed to produce a high-resolution, 3D X-ray image reconstruction of the scanned human body part for review by a professional diagnostics expert.
 In parallel, we are developing Nanox.Cloud, a companion cloud-based software that is designed to provide an end-to-end medical imaging service, including services such as image repository, radiologist matching, online and offline diagnostics review and annotation, connectivity to diagnostic assistive artificial intelligence ("AI") systems, billing and reporting.
 The Nanox System is designed to enable medical screening as a service ("MSaaS") to improve accessibility and affordability of early-detection services worldwide.

-If cleared, we plan to market and deploy the Nanox System broadly across the globe at a substantially lower cost compared to currently available medical imaging systems, such as computed tomography ("CT").
-We believe that, if cleared, our technology's relatively low cost has the potential to enable us to increase the accessibility and affordability of early-detection medical imaging systems globally.
+If cleared, we plan to market and deploy the Nanox System globally at a substantially lower cost than currently available medical imaging systems, such as computed tomography ("CT"), because our digital X-ray source will allow the Nanox.Arc to have a more simplified structure without the costly cooling equipment or the complex rotating mechanism used in legacy CT devices.
+See "Business-Our Technology-The Nanox System."
+We believe that the Nanox System could increase the accessibility and affordability of early-detection medical imaging systems worldwide.